Posted on Jul. 17, 2013 by VirTra Inc

 Photo Courtesy of Aurelio DelaRosa

 There are several methods of incorporating stress into firearms training.
-Some of these methods are more effective than others but each one offers a positive benefit for shooters.
+Some of these stress shooting drills are more effective than others but each one offers a positive benefit for shooters.
 Whether training to compete, or for self-defense, shooters who train under stress will reap the benefits, thus enabling them to cope with any situation.

 This post and its contents are the views and opinions of the author only, and do not necessarily represent Beretta.